 Subscriptions shouldn’t be thought of as simply a B2C method of selling either.
 Any good that is used regularly could be sold this way.
 Imagine for instance a garage that regularly uses items such as degreaser, vinyl gloves and seat covers or a hairdresser using shampoos, conditioners and dyes getting a box delivered with all the essentials in every month.

-Similarly this model isn’t confined to goods but is easily transferrable to services.
+Similarly, this model isn’t confined to goods but is easily transferable to services.
 Many people have probably agreed for the window cleaner to call every month or a weekly domestic cleaner to visit and this sort of service selling could be used by many professionals.

 We are starting to see the growth of accountants charging their monthly fee across the year and HR professionals charging monthly for a service that is then delivered as and when needed together with regular contact through newsletters etc.